Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 • Reduce airspeed in level flight.

-• Bring the thrust levers to thrust idle.
+• Bring the thrust levers to thrust idle; the aircraft’s airspeed will slowly decay.

 • When reaching or passing through flaps UP select flaps 1.